facebook twitter google youtube linkedin

 b) WiFi Module

 The WiFi module is the critical component that allows the weather station to connect to a wireless network.
-This module enables the transmission of sensor data to remote devices like smartphones, computers, or cloud-based platforms for analysis and monitoring.
+This module allows sensor data to be sent to remote devices.
+These devices include smartphones, computers, and cloud platforms for analysis and monitoring.

 c) Data Logger